kokolegorille/chess_logic/README.md

 This package contains logic to play the game of chess.
 Functional Chess validator written in Elixir.

-It uses leex to parse pgn files, and chessfold to implement chess logic.
-Both in Erlang.
+It uses leex and yecc to parse pgn files.

 It understands following rules: